 As a starting point we would suggest that businesses should:

-- assess the number of workers being used who operate via ‘off-payroll’ arrangements, such as PSCs, who could potentially be caught by these rules.
+- assess the number of workers being used (who are expected to continue beyond 5 April 2021) who operate via ‘off-payroll’ arrangements, such as PSCs, who could potentially be caught by these rules.
 Remember that this should include workers operating through PSCs sourced via intermediaries, such as recruitment agencies, as well

 as those engaged directly;

-- undertake due diligence on their worker supply chain as transfer of debt provisions apply in the chain, under the new legislation transferring PAYE and NICs liabilities where there has been non-compliance in the chain;
+- undertake due diligence on their worker supply chain as transfer of debt provisions will apply, under the new legislation transferring PAYE and NICs liabilities where there has been non-compliance in the labour supply chain;

 - assess the direct and indirect financial impact of the proposed change.
 For example, new processes and systems will be required to determine if the rules apply to an arrangement and to manage status disputes.
 Where arrangements are caught, the fee payer will need to account for and pay the related tax and NIC, including the additional cost of employer NIC; and